-- Microsoft Audience Ads are unique because they’re targeted to users based on our understanding of their interests via the Microsoft Graph and artificial intelligence.
+- Microsoft Audience Ads are unique because they’re targeted to users based on our understanding of their interests via the Microsoft Advertising Graph and artificial intelligence.

 - With search data capabilities used outside of search, Microsoft Audience Ads creates powerful matches between user intent and an ad's offering.

 - With Microsoft Audience Ads, you can reach hundreds of millions of people through premium sites that are brand-safe, including MSN, Outlook, Edge browser and other partners.